Bursitis means inflammation of a bursa which causes swollen, tender and painful joints.

 See your doctor if your bursitis symptoms get worse or don’t improve after a couple of weeks.

-It's important to get an accurate diagnosis for bursitis as symptoms may be a sign of rheumatoid arthritis or gout instead.
+It's important to get an accurate diagnosis for bursitis as symptoms may be a sign of rheumatoid arthritis or gout.
 Tests for bursitis include:

 However, in many cases, the cause of bursitis is unknown (idiopathic).